-IDENTIFIE D RISK TO WHOM INSPECTION OF RISK OUTCOME RISK ACTION TIMESCAL E Risk Of Sexual Exploitatio n Young People Risk of sexual exploitation or grooming by the resident of other young people in and around the home.
-HIGH Ensure that young people are not a significant risk to other young people both in and around the home through risk assessments at the point of referral.
-On-Going Risk of adults/others in the area sexually grooming/exploiting the young people within the home.
-HIGH We would be regularly monitoring the young people, where they are going and who with.
-We would need information (name, address, contact number, age) before young person to go off with them before we would let them go unsupervised.
-On-Going Local gangs known for their sexual grooming.
-MED Robust missing person procedures.
-On-Going Contact with missing persons before the arrival of a new young person.
-On-Going Connections with services for sexual exploitation.
-On-Going Management to stay in close contact with the local police and Safeguarding teams regarding information in the high risk areas.
-On-Going Make sure that young people are educated through information sessions using CEOP handouts/websites.
-On-Going Mentors to be regularly trained in CSE and the indicators to this.
-On-Going
+IDENTIFIED TO INSPECTION OF RISK RISK ACTION TIMESCAL

+RISK WHOM OUTCOME E

+Risk Of Young Risk of sexual exploitation or HIGH Ensure that young On-Going

+Sexual People grooming by the resident of people are not a

+Exploitatio other young people in and significant risk to other

+n around the home. young people both in

+and around the home

+through risk assesments

+at the point of referral.

+Risk of adults/others in the HIGH We would be regualry On-Going

+area sexually monitoring the young

+grooming/exploiting the people, where they are

+young people within the going and who with.
+We

+home. would need information

+(name, address, contact

+number, age) before

+young person to go off

+with them before we

+would let them go

+unsupervised.

+Local gangs known for their MED Robust missing person On-Going

+sexual grooming. procedures.

+Contact with missing On-Going

+persons before the

+arrival of a new young

+person.

+Connections with On-Going

+services for sexual

+exploitation.

+Management to stay in On-Going

+close contact with the

+local police and

+Safeguarding teams

+regarding information in

+the high risk areas.

+Make sure that young On-Going

+people are educated

+through information

+22

-Report all concerns using the CSE referral form and forward to the relevant authorities.
-On-Going Work with the police and Missing Persons co-ordinator and Wise when working with YP's that have been sexually exploited.
+sessions using CEOP handouts/websites. y On-Going Mentors to be reguarly trained in CSE and the indicaters to this.
+On-Going ne Report all concerns using the CSE referral form and forward to the relevant authorities. 's Y Work with the police and Missing Persons co- ordinator and Wise when working with YP's that have been sexually exploited.
 On-Going Raise presence of mentors when the young person is meeting with anyone.
 On-Going Raise presence of mentors when the young person is with someone or missing without permission.
-On-Going

-IDENTIFIE TO INSPECTION OF RISK RISK ACTION TIMESCAL
+IDENTIFIED ТО INSPECTION OF RISK RISK ACTION TIMESCALE

-D RISK WHOM OUTCOME E
+RISK WHOM OUTCOME

-Statement Risk to The location of the home LOW No details of the home Ongoing
+Statement Risk to The location of the home LOW No details of the home is Ongoing

-of Purpose the could be discovered from is to be included in the
+of Purpose the could be discovered from to be included in the

 residents outside agencies and the SOP

 general public through the

-Statement of Purpose having
+Statement of Purpose

-the details on.
+having the details on.

-IDENTIFIE D RISK TO WHOM INSPECTION OF RISK OUTCOME RISK ACTION TIMESCAL E Substance Misuse Young People We are not currently aware of any drug related issues in the area but are aware of the potential in all areas LOW Close liaison with the Police and PCSO's in the area to ascertain risk.
-Ongoing There are currently no known hotspots in the area for drug dealing.
+IDENTIFIED RISK TO WHOM INSPECTION OF RISK OUTCOME RISK ACTION TIMESCALE Substance Misuse Young People The community and the police have an awareness of drug activity in the area.
+This has fallen over the last year as police presence to drive this away has been supported.
+MED Close liaison with the Police and PCSO's in the area to ascertain risk.
+Ongoing There are several known hotspots in the area for drug dealing.
 Links with substance misuse through the local YOT team Ongoing All mentors to be up to date with the Drugs policy within the home.
-Ongoing Young people to be educated on the effects of drug use Ongoing Relevant use of consequences in the home in response to use of illegal substances.
 Ongoing

-Residents have a copy of the drug policy and sign a residency agreement when they arrive at the home that contains the actions to illegal substance use and substances in the home.
-Immediate Drug support leaflets to be available within the home and online for the young people to access.
+Ongoing Young people to be educated on the effects of drug use Ongoing Relevant use of consequences in the home in response to use n of illegal substances.
+Residents have a copy of the drug policy and sign · a residency agreement when they arrive at the home that contains the actions to illegal substance use and substances in the home. e Drug support leaflets to be available within the home and online for the young people to access.
 Always Mentors to remain vigilant and report any suspicious activity in the area.
 Always Report on a soft intel report to police if anything seen and what has happened.
-Always Skillz work to be done with all Young People in the house this area.
-On-going
+On-going Skillz work to be done with all Young People in the house this area.